Saralytics/EDA-Feature-Engineering-code-challenge/MyDocument.md

 2.5 Encoding categorical variables

 #### 3. Answering the challenges
 #### 4. Tests

 ## Proposed Deployment

-Use git-based CI/CD pipeline
+Use a git-based CI/CD pipeline:

+For example: Code repo Github -> CI/CD framework Jenkins -> Kubernetes

 Orchastration tool:
-Airflow is a great tool to manage the schedule and dependencies of pipelines
+`Airflow is a great tool to manage the schedule and dependencies of pipelines

-Example pipeline in the airflow directory.
+Example pipeline in the `airflow` directory.

+Run `docker-compose up` inside airflow directory to see the example.
+Default username: airflow, default password: airflow

 Here is what it looks like: <insert picture>

 # Considerations